How to Use the Command 'chsh' (with examples)

 Example Output:

-Changing the login shell for user <username>
+Changing shell for username.

-Use Case 3: Set a login shell for a specific user
+Use Case 3: Set a Login Shell for a Specific User

 Code:

-chsh -s /usr/bin/fish <username>
+chsh -s /path/to/shell username

 Explanation: